zilexa/Homeserver/filesystem/folderstructure/README.md

 ### 1.1 Moving files to your server
 - To copy files from existing disks, connect them via USB.
 - Copy files to the nocache pool, `/mnt/pool-nocache` otherwise you end up filling your SSD!
 - While copying via the file manager is an option I highly recommend using rsync as it will verify each disk read and write action, to ensure the files are copied correctly.
 Also it includes options to have 100% identical copy with all of your files metadata and attributes.
-This is the recommended command:
+This is the recommended command (to copy to btrfs filesystem):

 `rsync -axHAXE --info=progress2 --inplace --no-whole-file --numeric-ids  /media/my/usb/drive/ /mnt/pool-nocache`
 - Alternatively, if you want to be able to do other things, interact with the filesystem or allow other apps to interact with the filesystem, use `nocache`, it has been installed via the server setup script: